ionos-cloud/terraform-provider-ionoscloud/docs/resources/private_crossconnect.md

 ## Example Usage

-To connect two datacenters, we need 2 lans defined one in each datacenter.
-After, we reference the pcc through which we want the connection to be made established.
+To connect two datacenters we need 2 lans defined, one in each datacenter.
+After, we reference the pcc through which we want the connection to be established.

 ```hcl
 resource ionoscloud_private_crossconnect PCCTestResource {